Let us consider an example for an undergraduate user named foo, who is over disk quota and has received email warnings.

 Step 1.
 Determine your total disk usage.

-Enter the following command to calculate total disk usage in KB blocks:
+Enter the following command to see your present disk quota:

 The command would take some time, and returns: